HOW WE ENDED UP IN COSTA RICA

 WHAT WE DO NOW

-While the original idea was to have a couple of years living abroad, we are now in our 5th year in Costa Rica.
+While the original idea was to have a couple of years living abroad, we are now in our 12th year in Costa Rica.
+Those little boys that came in carseats are now young men, taller than me and one is starting to drive.
 People often ask us how long we will stay.
 That’s hard to say.
-The kids attend the best school I could possibly imagine, La Paz Community School, were I also teach part time.
 We have made great friends and love the community, the weather, the culture, the lifestyle down here in Pura Vida Land.
 We spend lots of time surfing or at the beach with friends.
 So, for the moment we are going to continue to put our time and energy into the family business, Serendipity Charters, and see where life takes us from here.

 – Geneva Jasmine Garcia Ellen